 Below are some key US Club Soccer policies relating to background screening and risk management appeals.
 For more information or the full policies, please review Section 13 (Risk Management) of US Club Soccer’s Policy Manual.

-Per US Club Soccer Policy 13.02, US Club Soccer will, in its absolute and sole discretion, make a determination of eligible or disqualified for each individual who completes US Club Soccer’s background screening, as follows:
+Per US Club Soccer Policy 13.02, US Club Soccer will, in its absolute and sole discretion, make a determination for each individual who completes US Club Soccer’s background screening, as follows: